askap-vast/vast-tools/FINDSOURCES.md

 --base-folder /path/to/my-pilot-data/
 ```

-If you are running `find_sources.py` on your own machine we recommend first using the `--find-fields` flag, downloading the relevant fields and then re-running the script as normal.
+If you are running `find_sources` on your own machine we recommend first using the `--find-fields` flag, downloading the relevant fields and then re-running the script as normal.

 ## Running on Nimbus
 You can access running the script on the vast-data instance by selecting the terminal in your Jupyter Hub session.